Security

 Commands can then only be sent to the client via the opsi messagebus.

-The opsi-client-agent kiosk api
+The opsi-client-agent kiosk API

 opsi-cli jsonrpc execute config_createBool opsiclientd.control_server.kiosk_api_active "opsiclientd control server kiosk API active" false